 What evaluation measures do we use?

-- There is no longer really a system for 'assessing with levels' nationally.
-We will use the Key Stage 2 National Curriculum test scores to give an expected ultimate GCSE grade.
+- We use the Key Stage 2 SATs test scores to give an expected GCSE grade.
 Students’ progress towards this grade will be reported at regular stages throughout the school year and this will form one aspect of our analysis of the impact the intervention has made.

 - Reading tests are taken at the start of Year 7 to establish an initial reading age, then identified students are re-tested at the end of Year 7.

 - Student voice: students are interviewed at the end of the year.